lucasvegi/Elixir-Refactorings/README.md

   This refactoring can promote a significant simplification of some code, as well as avoid redundant computations that can harm performance.

+* __Side-conditions:__
+  * The variable has only one binding occurrence on the left-hand side of a pattern matching expression and is not part of a compound pattern;

+  * The expression bound to the variable is pure, meaning it has no side effects.

+  These side conditions are based on definitions provided by members of the RefactorErl project, as described in the following link: [[1]](http://pnyf.inf.elte.hu/trac/refactorerl/wiki/RefactoringSteps)

 [▲ back to Index](#table-of-contents)
 ___